-Dominic Raab bullying report expected today
+Dominic Raab bullying report handed to Rishi Sunak

 - Published

-A report on allegations of bullying against Deputy Prime Minister Dominic Raab is expected later today.
+A report on allegations of bullying against Deputy Prime Minister Dominic Raab has been handed to the prime minister, who will now decide his fate.

-The government has not officially commented but several sources have told the BBC they expect it to be handed to PM Rishi Sunak, who must decide whether Mr Raab has broken ministerial rules.
+No 10 said Rishi Sunak was considering the findings before deciding whether he broke ministerial rules.

+He could choose to sack Mr Raab, one of his closest allies, or decide that he has not breached the rules.

-Mr Raab, who is also justice secretary, has denied bullying staff and insists he always "behaved professionally".
+Mr Raab, who is also justice secretary, denies bullying staff and says he always "behaved professionally".

 He is facing eight formal complaints about his behaviour as a minister.